axecopfire/meteorcasts/README.md

 We also need to install `npm install --save react-dom`

+We need to add Bootstrap for styling `meteor add twbs:bootstrap@3.3.6`

 Notes
 ================
 `<ImageDetail image={image} />` This is passing the image property to image detail (prop).